philbowles/PangolinMQTT/docs/api.md

 void onMessage(const char* topic, uint8_t* payload, size_t length,uint8_t qos, bool dup, bool retain);
 ```

+* onMqttConnect

+Passing the sessionPresent flag is redundant, since there is nothing the user can/should do differently no matter its value.
+It *should be* (but is not, see [List of Bugs](bugs.md) ) used inetrnally by the library to manage session recovery: it has no other use and will be removed at next release.

 * onPublish, onSubscribe, unSubscribe callbacks

 Have no practical purpose or function.
 See the notes above on packet Ids.